ardhynugroho/nginx-ingress-apigw/task_00.md

 ```
 test-dns.sh
 ```
-you might terminate with c-c
+you might terminate with Ctl-c

 6.
 ```